open-cloud/open-cloud.github.io.old/0_overview.md

 OpenCloud also installs and operationalize OpenStack on the available servers.
 The following discusses four subcases in more detail.

-First, OpenCloud will consolidate and repurpose hardware already being used existing research testbeds.
+First, OpenCloud consolidates and repurposes hardware already being used existing research testbeds.
 This includes the five mid-sized ViCCI clusters running at Princeton, Stanford, Washington, Georgia Tech, and the Max Planck Institute (each cluster has 70 servers) and the ViNI servers deployed across ten Internet2 routing centers (each ViNI site currently hosts 2-4 high-end servers).
-Finally, OpenCloud will leverage InstaGENI servers being deployed at 32 campuses in the U.S. Each GENI cluster includes 6 servers, 2-4 of which are currently bootable as OpenCloud nodes.
+Finally, OpenCloud will eventually leverage InstaGENI servers being deployed at 32 campuses in the U.S. Each GENI cluster includes 6 servers, 2-4 of which are currently bootable as OpenCloud nodes.

-Second, OpenCloud will run on CloudLab, which includes large clusters at three US sites: Clemson, Wisconsin, and Utah.
-Our expectation is that the allocation will be modest at first, and that over time, the number of servers allocated to OpenCloud will vary based on demand.

-Third, OpenCloud will integrate with commodity clouds, most notably Amazon's EC2.
+Second, OpenCloud integrates commodity clouds, most notably Amazon's EC2.
 This is possible because XOS treats everything-as-a-service, including the VM provisioning service offered by commodity cloud providers (specifically, EC2's programmatic interface).
 Doing so augments the modest resources available in research testbeds with an abundance of commodity resources.
 These resources do not allow the same low-level control over the underlying infrastructure as XOS enables, but for those cases where commodity VMs are sufficient, integrating access to those resources into OpenCloud simplifies the process of incorporating them into a given experiment.

+Third, OpenCloud will eventually run on CloudLab, which includes large clusters at three US sites: Clemson, Wisconsin, and Utah.
+Our expectation is that the allocation will be modest at first, and that over time, the number of servers allocated to OpenCloud will vary based on demand.

 Fourth, OpenCloud will take advantage of SDN-enabled networks throughout this infrastructure.
 There are significant opportunities to connect clusters with an end-to-end OpenFlow network in support of